patd0tjs/FT-blogging-website/README.md

 ### Part II.
 Code Exam

 #### Requirements:
-   1. The system has two (2) Types of user
-      1. user - Can register, login, post a blog.
-      2. admin  - Can delete/hide a blog post
-   3. Use Laravel, or any PHP Framework you know for front-end
+   1. Use Laravel, or any PHP Framework you know for front-end
-   4. You are free to use any front-end framework
+   2. You are free to use any front-end framework but blade will is okay.
-   5. Personal github should be used.
+   3. Personal github/gitlab should be used.

 #### Stories